hove-io/navitia/documentation/navitia.io/source/index.rst

     details
     API Reference <http://doc.navitia.io>

-Our APIs are available at the following url: http://api.navitia.io.
+Our APIs are available at the following url: http://api.navitia.io/.

-Requests have the following structure :  ``http://api.navitia.io/v0/[region/]api.format?arg=val``.

-Have a look at the examples below to learn what API we provide and how to use them.

-The region can be left out for requests that are based on coordinates.
-The format is one of json, xml or pb (for a result in Protocol Buffers).
+The first parameter of the api has to be the api version number.
+The current api version is v1 so the api url is http://api.navitia.io/v1.

 There are no restriction in using our API.
 However, please don't make more than one request per second.